tmptrash/gra/README.md

 # Mary Brave v0.1
-Pure Javascript metroidvania game experiment.
-It just an attempt to write something interesting and test WEB stack.
-Fight enemies, find the key and open the door to complete the game.
+Pure Javascript [Metroidvania](https://en.wikipedia.org/wiki/Metroidvania) game experiment.
+It just an attempt to write something interesting in JavaScript.
+Fight enemies, pick items, find the key and open the door to complete the game.
+Enjoy!

 ## Available scripts